 The acquisition of the Tommy Bahama Group in June 2003 was significantly larger than any of our previous acquisitions.
-Although we have not experienced significant difficulties to date, the significant expansion of our business and operations resulting from the acquisition of the Tommy Bahama Group may strain our administrative, operational and financial resources.
+The significant expansion of our business and operations resulting from the acquisition of the Tommy Bahama Group may strain our administrative, operational and financial resources.
 The integration of the Tommy Bahama Group into our company will require substantial time, effort, attention and dedication of management resources and may distract our management in unpredictable ways from our existing business.
 The integration process could create a number of potential challenges and adverse consequences for us, including the possible unexpected loss of key employees, customers or suppliers, a possible loss of sales or an increase in operating or other costs.
 We may not be able to manage the combined operations and assets effectively or realize all or any of the anticipated benefits of the acquisition of the Tommy Bahama Group.